mesonbuild/meson/docs/markdown/Reference-manual.md

   previous versions.
 The default will eventually be changed to `true` in a future version.

+- `extract_objects(source1, source2, ...)` takes as its arguments
-- `extract_objects()` returns an opaque value representing the generated object files of arguments, usually used to take single object files and link them to unit tests or to compile some source files with custom flags.
+  a number of source files as [`string`](#string-object) or [`files()`](#files) and returns an opaque value representing the object files generated for those source files.
+This is typically used to take single object files and link them to unit tests or to compile some source files with custom flags.
 To use the object file(s) in another build target, use the `objects:` keyword argument.

 - `full_path()` returns a full path pointing to the result target file.
   NOTE: In most cases using the object itself will do the same job as